What We Offer Through the Lifespan

 Children’s religious education programs are typically offered on Sunday mornings, and high school youth and adult programs are usually offered on afternoons or evenings.

-We invite you to explore these pages and contact our Director of Religious Education to get connected.
+We invite you to explore these pages and contact our Coordinator of Religious Education at [email protected] to get connected.